 Appropriate publication is necessary to ensure that relying parties obtain notice or knowledge of functions associated with the revoked and/or suspended certificates.
-Publication is manifested by including a revoked or suspended certificate in a certificate revocation list that is published in an online directory.
-Issued certificates also appear on directories of issued certificates.
-The Cybertrust CA operates such directories.
+Publication is manifested by including a revoked or suspended certificate in a certificate revocation list that is published at an online web address known as the CRL distribution point.
+Issued certificates may also appear on directories of issued certificates.